temitope-oladele/Tomcat/README.md

 sudo mv apache-tomcat-9.0.73 tomcat9

-# Give executing permissions to tocat9 to allow catalina.sh, startup.sh and shutdown.sh and many more important functions to work or you can give the permission singly.
+# Step 3: Give executing permissions to tocat9 to allow catalina.sh, startup.sh and shutdown.sh and many more important functions to work or you can give the permission singly.

 chmod +x /opt/tomcat9

-# or if you want to give a full permission you can execute:
+#or if you want to give a full permission you can execute:

 chmod 777 -R /opt/tomcat9

-# it is important to create a link to manage up and down of the tomcat server.
+#it is important to create a link to manage up and down of the tomcat server.
 This will note work if the right permission is not given to catalina.sh in the bin directory.
 sudo ln -s /opt/tomcat9/bin/startup.sh /usr/local/bin/tomcatup
 ln -s /opt/tomcat9/bin/shutdown.sh /usr/local/bin/tomcatdown

+# Step 4: Start Tomcat
-# Start Tomcat as below provided you established the link creation else run the second to start Tomcat since bin directory has the right permission.
+#Start Tomcat as below provided you established the link creation else run the second to start Tomcat since bin directory has the right permission.

 tomcatup